-Many refer to the loans offered by NAFSA members’ Tribal Loan Entities (TLEs) as payday loans.
+Many refer to NAFSA members’ Tribal Loan Entities (TLEs) loans as payday loans.
 However, this nomenclature is deceptive — tribal loans are more like installment loans than payday loans.
-While they share the relatively high APRs of payday loans, their more flexible payment structure makes them a safer choice for borrowers.
+While they both have extremely high APRs of payday loans, their more flexible payment structure makes them a safer choice for borrowers.

-“This provides borrowers more flexibility month to month, instead of being stuck with one large lump sum repayment characteristic of payday loans.
+“This provides borrowers more flexibility month to month, instead of one large lump sum repayment characteristic of payday loans.

 Payday loans are known for propagating a cycle of debt, or “loan churn.”
 But the well-defined installment payments of tribal loans all go directly to paying off the principal debt.
 This makes tribal loans a much safer and less exploitative option than payday loans.

 However, tribal loans are still expensive forms of credit.
 Although they offer larger loan amounts and more flexible repayment plans than conventional loans, they also charge higher-than-average APRs.
 As such, you should only apply for tribal loans in emergencies when other cheaper sources of credit are not available.